xoors/design-guide/README.md

 # Design Guide

-This is a DRAFT design guide outlining opinions on software development best practices, standards, design patterns, frameworks, and the setup of development team structure & formation.
-The focus of this design guide is primarily intended for developing modern web and mobile application.
+This is a DRAFT design guide outlining opinions on software development best practices, standards, frameworks, and design patterns.
+It also covers the recommendation for setting up an efficient development structure and team formation.
+The focus of this design guide is primarily intended for the development of modern web and mobile application.

 This document is meant to be a living document.
 The software development standards, design patterns, frameworks, and best practices are continuously changing, and as they do and have been validated, this document will be updated accordingly.